Equality cases for the uncertainty principle in finite Abelian groups: Introduction

 to simplify notation.

 Uncertainty principles show how small the support and the spectrum of a nonzero function $f$ may be simultaneously.
 The Fourier transform of $f$ is defined, for $\chi \in \widehat G$, as

 Here $\widehat G$ is the group of characters of $G$, which identifies to $G$.
-More precisely, for $G$ given by \eqref{group}, some element $x$, which may be written as $x=(x_1, \cdots, x_{r})$, and some character $\chi$ that identifies with $y=(y_1, \cdots, y_{r})$, then The spectrum of $f$ is the support of its Fourier transform $\widehat f$.
+More precisely, for $G$ given by \eqref{group}, for some element $x$, which may be written as $x=(x_1, \ldots, x_{r})$, and some character $\chi$ that identifies with $y=(y_1, \ldots, y_{r})$, The spectrum of $f$ is the support of its Fourier transform $\widehat f$.
 We refer to \cite{Terras} for background on finite Abelian groups.

 The first well-known estimate has been stated by Matolcsi and Sz\"ucs in \cite{MS}.
-It is usually referred to as Stark-Donoho Uncertainty Principle and deals simultaneously with cardinals of the supports of $f$ and $\widehat f$ (see \cite{DS} or \cite{Terras}):
+It is usually referred to as Donoho-Stark Uncertainty Principle and deals simultaneously with cardinalities of the supports of a nonzero function $f$ and its Fourier transform $\widehat f$ (see \cite{DS} or \cite{Terras}):